pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 ## Metrics

-_Note: Metrics have been added to this repository after the Meetup._
+_Note: Metrics have been added to this repository after the Meetup.
+For a great repository containing metrics as well as the visualization with Grafana, I refer to [kafka-platform-prometheus](https://github.com/jeanlouisboudart/kafka-platform-prometheus)._

 In order, to see some insight metrics we distinguish between Confluent Metrics Reporter and JMX (Java Management Extensions).